h1alexbel/samples-filter/README.md

 **Motivation**.
-During the work on [CaM] project, where we're building datasets with open source Java programs, we [discovered](https://github.com/yegor256/cam/issues/227) the need for filtering repositories that contain not a real code, but rather samples, tutorials or examples.
-This repository is portable command-line tool that filters those sample repositories.
+During the work on [CaM] project, where we're building datasets with open source Java programs, we [discovered](https://github.com/yegor256/cam/issues/227) the need for filtering out repositories that contain samples, tutorials or examples.
+This repository is portable command-line tool that filters those repositories.

 ## How to use